 His mother wants it that way!

-The sad fact is that no matter how admired the native may be in professional life, so long as their emotional guilt bondage is unconscious and reactive, they will live out their years as a slave to"must, should, and have to."
+The sad fact is that no matter how admired one may be in professional life, so long as their emotional guilt bondage is unconscious and reactive, they will live out their years as a slave to"must, should, and have to."
 The main profits of this behavior is money, title, and community respect.
 All worthy, but also, all temporal.
 All exterior to the soul.
 None"portable"across incarnations.

 With guilt, there is no spiritual freedom.
 The lack of spiritual freedom is compensated often by material freedom to buy objects and experiences.
 (Granted by a society which greatly values the work duty.)

 But few people find lasting creative satisfaction in the act of buying or owning an inanimate object.
 Buying is a temporary rush of"permission".
 And many people do get addicted to"buying power"as a substitute for love.
-Unfortunately it's a dead end...
+Unfortunately, it's a dead end...

 As a love interest of a guilt-ridden man, be cautioned to watch for psychic signs of The Healer Mother .